 So many people around me have chosen different paths through life.
 Some have always wanted children so from the moment they could, they did.
 Some decided to get married and have their first few years baby-free and enjoy money that little while longer.
-Some got ‘caught out’ and ended up with a family earlier than planned but I also have friends who if you ask if they’ll ever have kids, look at you with this scrunched up glare of disgust as if you’d just pissed on their face.
+Some got ‘caught out’ and ended up with a family earlier than planned but I also have friends who if you ask if they’ll ever have kids, look at you with this glare of disgust as if you’d just pissed on their face.

 I suppose I always thought I’d be a Mum at some point.
-Growing up, my Mum. and Dad had always talked about becoming Grandparents one day, it just felt the norm.
-However it’s absolutely no secret that I wasn’t first in line when someone was handing out maternal instinct.
+Growing up, my parents had always talked about being promoted to grandparents so it just felt like the norm.
+However, all that aside, it’s absolutely no secret that I wasn’t first in line when someone was handing out maternal instinct.
 If you pass a baby to me, I will hold it uncomfortably at arms length until you take it back.

-We’d had the conversation about children before getting married and I knew James wanted to be a Dad.
-We thought it was best to get our preferences out in the open to avoid a discussion one day where our answer to ‘do you want kids’ could potentially be different to each other.
-So we agreed we’d have a family, but ‘when’ never came up in conversation.
+We’d had the conversation about children before getting married so I knew James wanted to be a Dad.
+We thought it was best we get our preferences out in the open to avoid a discussion one day where our answers to ‘do you want kids?’ could potentially differ to each other.
+So we’d agreed we’d have a family, but ‘when’ never really came up in conversation.

-After our honeymoon, I did some reading on preparing to have a baby, more out of curiosity than anything else.
-I’d read somewhere that it could take a year for the pill to come out of your system if you’ve been taking it for quite a while, so we decided I wouldn’t renew my prescription and we’d just be careful instead until we were ready.
+After our honeymoon, I did some reading on preparing to have a baby – more out of curiosity than anything else.
+I’d read one article that said it could take a year for the contraceptive pill to leave your system if you’ve been using it for a while, so we decided I wouldn’t renew my prescription and we’d just be careful instead until we were ready.

-I definitely feel like I should add a disclaimer here – that of course the above statement of it taking a year is not entirely true.
-I’ve known people who have been actively trying for children for over 18 months and are still going strong, for some people it’s taken years but I also have friends who quit their pill one day and fell pregnant literally a week later.
+Now I definitely feel like I should add an important disclaimer here – there is no scientific proof that it takes a long time for the pill to leave your system.
+I’ve known people who have actively tried for children for 18 months and are still going strong, some others it’s taken years but I also have friends who quit their pill one day and fell pregnant literally a week later.
 The article I read was utter bollocks.

-We have this tradition where we take turns to host and we eat, drink and watch a really really shit film.
-It started off as a bit of a joke after I’d told them I’d never seen Team America, but it had somehow caught on and continued ever since and although the company was fab, films like Sharknado, were not.
+We’ve developed this tradition where we take turns to host and we eat, drink and watch a really really shit film.
+It started off as a bit of a joke after I’d told them I’d never watched Team America, but it had somehow caught on and continued ever since and although the company was fab, films like Sharknado, were not.